CumulusNetworks/docs/content/cumulus-linux-56/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Enhancements.md

 {{%notice note%}}
 - ARP and ND suppression only suppresses the flooding of known hosts.
 To disable all flooding refer to the {{<link title="#Disable BUM Flooding" text="Disable BUM Flooding" >}} section.
 - NVIDIA recommends that you keep ARP and ND suppression enabled on all VXLAN interfaces on the switch.
 If you must disable suppression for a special use case, you cannot disable ARP and ND suppression on some VXLAN interfaces but not others.
+- When deploying EVPN and VXLAN using a hardware profile *other* than the default {{<link url="Supported-Route-Table-Entries#forwarding-table-profiles" text="Forwarding Table Profile">}}, ensure that both the soft maximum and hard maximum garbage collection threshold settings have a value larger than the number of neighbor (ARP and ND) entries you expect in your deployment.
+Refer to . {{<link url="Address-Resolution-Protocol-ARP/#global-timer-settings" text="Global Timer Settings">}}
 {{%/notice%}}

 In a centralized routing deployment, you must configure layer 3 interfaces even if you configure the switch only for layer 2 (you are not using VXLAN routing).
 To avoid installing unnecessary layer 3 information, you can turn off IP forwarding.